 Consider compiling a list of resources for employees, such as information on hand-washing and new cleaning policies, and place it in a high-visibility area.
 Ultimately, management is responsible for ensuring employees understand and follow the new guidelines.

 One aspect of social distancing is making an effort to reduce the transfer of the virus from person to person through increased sanitation.
 Both employees and customers should have increased access to sanitization stations, such as hand washing areas or hand sanitizer dispensers.

 It’s a good idea to place these stations at entrances, as well as near high-traffic and high-touch areas.
 A people counting system with dwell technology can help you find out where people spend more idle time, allowing you to pinpoint the best locations for additional stations.

 4. Increase Cleaning Frequency

-One of the critical steps in following CDC cleaning guidelines is to increase the frequency of cleaning and ensure employees are using products approved by the Environmental Protection Agency (EPA) for use against the SARS-CoV-2 virus that causes COVID-19.
+One of the critical steps in following CDC cleaning guidelines is to increase the frequency of cleaning and ensure employees are using products approved by the Environmental Protection Agency (EPA).
 Stores should undergo a thorough cleaning at least once every 24 hours, and disinfecting procedures should see these surfaces sanitized more frequently: